Ten years of continuous support to Organic Agriculture in developing countries

 Selected outputs of the completed I-GO II program:

 - “Building Sustainable Organic Sectors” was published: a core IFOAM publication which provides advice to national movements on how to prioritize their lobbying efforts.
-Also available in Spanish.
+Also available in Spanish, and

 - “Criticisms and Frequent Misconceptions about Organic Agriculture: The Counter-Arguments”: a compilation of facts and figures for organic advocates defending and promoting organic agriculture